Top Tips for Cage Diving with Sharks

 Sharks can also detect the small electric field given off by boat motors, which is why they have occasionally been known to mouth motors to establish what they are.

 Observe shark interactions from the top deck

-One of the best places to observe shark behaviour in-between dives (or if diving is not possible/not desired) is from the top deck of a vessel.
-Such a wide, and often uninterrupted, view provides a great opportunity to watch shark interactions whilst learning more about individual sharks from the crew.
+One of the best places to observe shark behavior in-between dives (or if diving is not possible/not desired) is from the top deck of a vessel.
+Such a wide and often uninterrupted view provides a great opportunity to watch shark interactions whilst learning more about individual sharks from the crew.